 Another method for how to transition your dog to a raw diet is the ‘Treat Swap’.
 This is a good choice for puppies, young dogs and adult dogs in good health.
 Little raw ground beef or ground turkey “meatballs” work great.

 Day 1: Start with adding a few raw treats and see how your dog reacts and if stools are solid.

 Days 2-4: Increase the number of raw treats that you give them pulling back on their old food just a bit and keep examining stool quality.

 Days 5-6: If stools are solid, replace a kibble meal with a raw food meal.

 Day 7: If stools remain solid, replace all food with raw foods.

-The Combo Swap (Transition time: 5-7 days)
+The Combo Swap (Transition raw diet time: 5-7 days)

 This is a good option for all dogs, especially older dogs and those with digestive issues.
 If your dog eats two smaller meals instead of one big one, adjust each serving accordingly.
 In this method, you are essentially swapping old food for new food in a gradual progression.
-Think of it like pieces of a pie.
+Think of it as pieces of a pie.

 Day 1: Replace roughly 10-15% of old food with raw food

 Day 2: Double the amount of raw – Replace 25% of old food with raw food